pdelong42/tumbler-puzzle/README.md

 as floating-point, or to treat them strictly as operating on integers.
 Another is whether to enforce precedence of operators, or apply them naively from left to right.

+As a first pass, I'm going to assume left-to-right (for each side of the equation), and take advantage of Clojure's default representation of numbers as rationals.
+I could always change it later.